LoneWolfVPS/Fooocus-ControlNet-SDXL/readme.md

   image preprocessing, etc. Users don't need to bother with any of this at all, you just need to check the desired image control method.

-### 💡 Fooocus-Control facilitates secondary development
+### 💡 Fooocus-ControlNet-SDXL facilitates secondary development

-- Fooocus-Control simplifies the way fooocus integrates with controlnet by simply defining pre-processing and adding configuration files.
+- Fooocus-ControlNet-SDXL simplifies the way fooocus integrates with controlnet by simply defining pre-processing and adding configuration files.
-- If you are a developer with your own unique controlnet model , with Fooocus-Control , you can easily integrate it into fooocus .
+- If you are a developer with your own unique controlnet model , with Fooocus-ControlNet-SDXL , you can easily integrate it into fooocus .
 - In addition to controlnet, FooocusControl plans to continue to integrate ip-adapter and other models to further provide users with more control methods.

-### 💡 Fooocus-Control pursues the 📍out-of-the-box use of software📍
+### 💡 Fooocus-ControlNet-SDXL pursues the 📍out-of-the-box use of software📍

 - Free software usually encounters a lot of installation and use of the problem, such as 😞 network problems caused by the model file that can not be downloaded and updated 😞, 😞a variety of headaches gpu driver😞, 😞plug-ins lack of dependent